-For Day Two of the Sustainable Christmas Initiative, we are dealing with the theme of ‘Waste.’
+For Day Two of the Sustainable Christmas Initiative, we focus on the theme of ‘Waste.’
 Each Christmas, “around 5 extra sacks […] of waste are produced per household,” which roughly equates to “an extra 1.4 tonnes CO2,” being produced annually through human consumption.

 This waste is being created through a range of festive activities; via food, wrapping paper, unwanted Christmas gifts, and the perpetual stream of Christmas cards being sent across the globe!